-Figure 1: Maturity profiles of the asset-BMPs and the liability-BMPs
+Figure 1: Maturity profiles of the asset-BMPs and the liability-BMPs.

-5.1.2.
-ASSET-LIABILITY BMPS
+5.1.2 ASSET-LIABILITY BMPS

 The following plot displays the risk charges for the A-L-BMPs in terms of loss in the net value compared to the total initial asset value.
 It shows the combined market and credit risk charges for the A-L-BMPs in the form of boxes ('boxplot'), bound by the 75% percentile at the top and by the 25% percentile at the bottom.
 This means that 75% and 25% of the risk charges in the sample are lower than the upper and lower line respectively.
 Additionally, the lines ('whiskers') at the bottom and the top indicate the 10% percentile and the 90% percentile, i.e. the plot covers 80% of the sample.
 Note that undertakings' results which fall outside of these 'boxes and whiskers' are not included in the chart.
-For reasons of interpretability and anonymization, boxplots in this report are only displayed if the sample size consists of at least four observations, otherwise only the sample size is displayed.
 The magenta coloured dot represents the BMP specific risk charge based on the currently applicable standard formula.
 The size of the sample is indicated in brackets underneath or above each box.
 The results presented in Figure 2 correspond to the approved internal model scopes regarding the treatment of the volatility adjustment (VA) and therefore offer the highest degree of comparability among the participants.
-More concretely, for undertakings using box contains sample results between 25%- and 75%-percentile, whiskers extend to 10% and 90%-percentile; number in brackets is the overall sample size
+More concretely, for undertakings using: